 This map and the corresponding data is intended to be used to inform energy planning efforts by municipalities and regions.
-This may enons by municipalines and regions.
-Into may also be used for conceptual planning or initial site identification by those interested in developing renewable energy infrastructure.
+This may enons by inunicipalities and regions.
+This may also be used for conceptual planning or initial site identification by those interested in developing renewable energy infrastructure.
 The maps do NOT take the place of site-specific investigation for a proposed facility and cannot be used of as "siting maps."